vpandichi/worldtour_proiect/README.md

 TO DO FOR TOMORROW 27/07: - create registration page - ok
                           - fix admin page bug - ok

-TO DO FOR TOMORROW 28/07: - improve login page, allow users to log in (not only admin log in)
+TO DO FOR TOMORROW 28/07: - improve login page, allow users to log in (not only admin log in) -x
-                          - improve registration page
+                          - improve registration page - x
-                          - add user management to the admin page
+                          - add user management to the admin page -x

+TO DO FOR TOMORROW 29/07: - fix password encryption and login bug